Attachment Therapy For Women In San Antonio

 The distance isn't indifference.
 It's a very old form of protection.

-The fearful avoidant version is harder to describe because it doesn't move for you in one direction.
+The fearful-avoidant, or disorganized, version can feel harder to describe because it doesn’t move in one direction that’s easy to name.

 You want closeness.
 That part is real.
 But when it arrives, when someone actually shows up, when a relationship starts to feel significant, something in you starts to find the problem with it.
 The exit.
 The reason it probably won't hold.